 You might also want to weed out foods from your diet that cause your blood sugar levels to increase.
 Sugary drinks and snacks might prove dangerous to your skin, as can foods that are high in fat and cholesterol.
 Strive for a balanced diet that includes plenty of fruits, vegetables, and lean meats.
 Substitute whole grains for processed breads when possible.
 If you suffer from diabetes, carefully follow your doctor's advice to control your insulin levels.

-Beating breakouts and controlling acne requires a multi-layered approach.
+Beating breakouts and controlling blackheads requires a multi-layered approach.
 From cleansing and moisturizing products to lifestyle changes, you can reduce the frequency of your breakouts and improve your skin's overall health.

 Image via Flickr by Trostle